The hiring process in Singapore is a much lauded journey for any HR manager who is searching for their next top employee.

 Employer interview questions

-While it’s expected that candidates will prepare well for an upcoming job interview, the exact same can be said for hiring managers.
+While it’s expected that candidates will prepare well for an upcoming job interview, the exact same can be said for hiring managers in Singapore.
 Developing a good selection of interview questions for employers is a key part of the recruitment process, helping to tease out key details about a candidate’s strengths, weaknesses and personality.

 Employer interview techniques